cwza/gatsby_blog/content/notes/20201215_shortest_path_algs.md

 * O(VlogV+E): Use fibonacci heap for O(1) update O(logn) delete
 * No negative edge, can be used on cycle
 * Greedy algorithm
+* Use adjacency list to store the graph
 ``` python
 inf = float("+inf")
 def dijkstra(src)